navara99/resource-wall/README.md

 - Users can regsiter with email (unique), password (enter twice) , username (unique)

-### Resource detail page

-- Display details such as title, desciption, owner's username, added date, rating, list of comments, number of likes, ratings and comments,
-- Users can comment/rate/like on any resources
-- Users can enter user's page by clicking owner/comment

-### My resources

-- users can view all their own and all liked resources on one page (filter function)
-- users can go to the details page when they click on the resource
-- owner can delete resource
-- only show partial title/description if too long

 ### Update profile

 - Users can update their profile (email, username, bio, first name, last name, link for profile picture)